diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 ### DB Integration Tests

-Database integration tests become flaky when executed in parallel usually because of conflicting read / write operations.
+Conventionally, Database integration tests become flaky when executed in parallel usually because of conflicting read / write operations.
 While modern database systems can handle concurrent data access, test tools with assertions not so much.
 That means, test assertions start to fail seemingly randomly when executed concurrently.
 There are only very few viable options to deal with this reality:

 * Don't use parallel test execution
-* Only parallelize test per isolated access
-* Do synchronization and test the actual database state before each test and run tests as atomic transactions

-Out of the three options, the last one will almost certainly win you an over-engineering award in the unlikely case your colleagues appreciate the resulting test complexity.
-If not, good luck.
-In practice, not using parallel test execution is often not possible either because of the larger number of integration tests that run on a CI server.
-To be clear, strictly sequential tests is a great option for small projects with low complexity, it just doesn't scale as the project grows in size and complexity.
+* Form isolated test groups that run in parallel, but tests in each group run sequentially.

-And that leaves us only with the middle-ground of grouping tables into isolated access.
+In practice, the second option is often used by grouping tables into isolated test groups.
 Suppose your database has 25 tables you are tasked to test.
 Some of them are clearly unrelated, others only require read access to some tables, and then you have those where you have to test for multi-table inserts and updates.